Welcome

 -Ellen Ann Eddy

-My work is focused on supporting clients as they explore transitions related to aging, significant life and interpersonal relationships and personal and spiritual growth.
+My work is focused on supporting women as they explore transitions related to aging, significant life and interpersonal relationships and personal and spiritual growth.

 The core of my work is the facilitation of the development of a strong sense of Self,